Establishing a Company in Dubai | Setting up a company in Dubai UAE

 The growth of Dubai over the last 15 years as an economic hub has been prolific.
-Whether wishing to establish a branch of an existing business to utilize the strategic geographical location or looking to start a new venture in the region, setting up a company in Dubai can take as little as one working week.
+Whether wishing to establish a branch of an existing business to utilize the strategic geographical location or looking to start a new venture in the region, setting up a company here in the UAE can take as little as one working week with assistance from our corporate lawyers in Dubai.

 To simplify the process, there are a number of steps to be considered and prepared for to make it as smooth as possible.